 Water softening makes it easier to clean and can extend the life of your plumbing systems.
 There are two main types of water softeners: salt-free and salt-based.
 Salt-free water softeners use a process known as ion exchange to eliminate minerals, while salt-based water softeners use sodium to remove minerals from water.

 A water softener is used to remove hard minerals from water, which usually contain minerals like magnesium and calcium.
 These minerals make it challenging to complete tasks such as doing laundry or cleaning dishes.
 A water softener works by exchanging the hard minerals in water for softer ones, like sodium.

 Hard water contains high levels of dissolved minerals like magnesium and calcium.
 These minerals cause many problems, including making it difficult to lather soap, leaving mineral deposits on hair, clothing, and dishes, and clogging pipes.
 Hard water also makes it hard to boil water, as minerals can raise the boiling point of water.
 Hardness in water measures the number of dissolved minerals in the water.
 Hard water is not a health hazard but can be a nuisance because it causes mineral deposits on laundry and plumbing fixtures.

 This can lead to film and scale buildup, low water pressure, and increased stress on water fixtures.
 If your pipes are not fixed in time, then hard water can seriously damage them.
-Check your pipes for leaks or clogging, and if it looks like you might need an emergency plumbing service, there are plenty of good services that provide plumbing repair in Magnolia, WA, or in the surrounding areas.
 It would be wise to invest in a water softener or a water filter system installation instead so that you might save on the plumbing bill.